Letting of student apartments owned by the Student Union of the University of Helsinki (HYY)

 You should take out a home insurance policy to cover your personal possessions, as such items are not covered by the property insurance.

+Home insurance is mandatory.
 In case of accidents, we recommend that all tenants take out a home insurance policy.
 For example, if the apartment above yours suffers from water damage and this causes damage to your personal possessions, your home insurance is the only way to minimise the damage.
 Home insurance is also the best protection against theft, water damage or fire.